gslin/pchome24h-feed/README.md

 ## Requirement

-You will need to install chromium and chromedriver, and make the later executable:
+You will need to install chromium and chromedriver, and make the later executable.
+In Ubuntu, you can use the following commands:

-    apt install chromium-browser chromium-chromedriver
+    sudo apt install chromium-browser chromium-chromedriver
-    ln -s /usr/lib/chromium-browser/chromedriver /usr/bin
+    sudo ln -s /usr/lib/chromium-browser/chromedriver /usr/bin

 Running with Python 3.x, and install modules with `requirements.txt`: